Kaumātua, patron and trustees

 Some of the trustees at the November 2024 meeting around the table, watch as Richard Benge, Executive Director, presents outgoing trustee Frances Turner with Towards Evening, an artwork by Bettie Huibers From left: Hone Fletcher, Rebecca McDonald PLY, Jo Burrell and Victoria Crockford.
 (Chair), Frances and Richard.

-Victoria Crockford, Chair, Queenstown: Vic most recently was the Chief Executive Officer for Community Housing Aotearoa-Ngā Wharerau o Aotearoa, where she led a team of eight to deliver peak body services, conduct research and engage with government ministers.
-She also has a Certificate in Conflict Resolution from the International Peace and Security Institute and a Batchelor of Arts (Hons) in International Relations from Victoria University.
+Victoria Crockford, Chair, Queenstown: Vic is a Director at Heft Communications and Advisory and the Director of the Coalition to End Women’s Homlessness She also has a Certificate in Conflict Resolution from the International Peace and Security Institute and a Batchelor of Arts (Hons) in International Relations from Victoria University.
 Her lifetime love of the arts includes dance, theatre, choir, and the screen sector.
 Vic has Retinitis Pigmentosa, a progressive degenerative eye condition, and brings this perspective to the governance table.

 Hone Fletcher, Hawke's Bay: Of Ngāti Kahu, Te Paatu ki Kauhanga, Ngāpuhi and Ngāti Rehia descent, Hone is the Principal Advisor, Ropu Toi Ora for Ara Poutama Aotearoa.
 The recipient with colleague Lawrence Ereatara of the Arts Access Accolade 2021, Hone started working at Hawke’s Bay Regional Prison in 2015 after a career in education, counselling, addiction and mental health services.
 He's also spent more than 40 years as a professional musician.

 Rebecca McDonald PLY, Auckland: Rebecca is a communications consultant with a background in public relations and writing.
-She currently works for corporate communications agency, SweeneyVesty.
-Alongside this role, she works with All is for All, a disability-led social change and communications agency focused on creating accessible communications and supporting businesses to make their offerings more inclusive of disabled people.
+She is an Account Director at All is for All, a disability-led social change and communications agency focused on creating accessible communications and supporting businesses to make their offerings more inclusive of disabled people.
 Rebecca is a Paralympian and has represented New Zealand in swimming at the Paralympics in London (2012) and Rio de Janiero (2016) where she won a bronze medal in the women's s7 100m backstroke.
+She was selected for the NZ Olympic Committee’s Wāhine Toa programme in 2023 - a programme that supports selected athletes to transition from sport performance to leadership roles.
+Rebecca is also a board member for the Sport Integrity Commission - Te Kahu Raunui.

 Dr Samuele Paolo De Stefani, Wellington: A social scientist and museum professional with extensive experience in audience research and programme evaluation.
 The Head of Audience Insights at Te Papa Tongarewa, Samuele has worked with cultural organisations such as the New Zealand Portrait Gallery and the Performance Arcade.
 He holds a PhD in Museum and Heritage Studies, a Bachelor of Commerce in Economics and Accounting/Management, and a Master's degree in Management of Arts and Cultural Heritage.
 He is passionate about making cultural activities accessible to all.